Ante Establishment

 “Left.”

 She took out her compact and opened it, angling the mirror until she caught sight of her quarry over her left shoulder.
-At that same moment, the young woman put on her reading glasses and picked up a menu.
-Closing the compact with a snap, Laverne chuckled to herself, then leaned across the table and whispered, “Four-Eyes.”
+At that very moment, the young woman put on her reading glasses to read the menu.
+Closing the compact with a snap, Laverne chuckled to herself, leaned across the table and whispered, “Four-Eyes.”

 Aisle Stand By You